RESEARCH EVIDENCE ABOUT EFT

 Changes in the Brain with EFT

-A pilot randomised clinical trial by Peta Stapleton investigated the effect of Emotional Freedom Techniques on brain activation in response to food cravings.
+A pilot randomised clinical trial by Peta Stapleton visually showed the effects in fMRI scans of Emotional Freedom Techniques dialling down brain activation in response to food cravings.

 Receive all the latest Stress-release and EFT news